culshoefer/codeCurriculum-gitbook/chapter1.md

 ```

 ## Dictionaries
-A very handy datatype in Python are Dictionaries.
-As the name suggests, they builded like a regular dictionary.
-In a dictionary there are `keys` and each key has a corresponding `value`.
+A very handy datatype in Python are dictionaries.
+As the name suggests, they work like a regular dictionary (in real life): In a dictionary there are `keys` and each key has a corresponding `value`.
-If you have English - German dictionary and you look up the word *car* you get the answer *Auto*, which is German for car..
+If you have an English - German dictionary and you look up the word *car* you get the answer *Auto*, which is German for car..
 Basically, that is the same in Python.
 Let's see an example:
 ```python
 >>> dictionary = {'car' : 'Auto', 'horse' : 'Pferd', 'window' : 'Fenster'}
 ```
+Who knew that not only we are learning Python, but also German?

-In Python a dictionary is created using the `{` and `}` brackets.
-The `key` and the `value` is seperated by a `:`.
+In Python a dictionary is created using `{` and `}` - the curly braces.
+The `key` is separated from the `value` by a `:`.
 How do we access now the data?
-Pretty like a list:
+Pretty much the same way like a list:
 ```python
 >>> dictionary = {'car' : 'Auto', 'horse' : 'Pferd', 'window' : 'Fenster'}
 >>> dictionary['car']